-- Issue regular bulletins to staff reminding them of the policy and qualifying criteria - Regular refresher training for assessment staff to promote proactive identification of potential cases - Provide effective overview training to non-benefits staff on the policy and qualifying criteria to promote take-up and awareness in appropriate circumstances. - Promote access to the scheme through: - Leaflets and posters in areas accessed by customers. - o Continued development of the Fylde Borough Council website to ensure that up to date information is provided and that relevant forms and information can be downloaded. - Ensure third sector advice agencies are aware of the policy and qualifying criteria. - Promoting awareness to Members - Identifying target client groups who will be unlikely to be able increase their income. - This may include: - o Council Tax Reduction recipients in receipt of Employment Support Allowance (Support Component) and Long Term Incapacity Benefit - o Council Tax Reduction recipients, in receipt of Carer's Premium, who are full time carer's - o Council Tax Reduction recipients with disabled children - o Council Tax Reduction recipients with children under 5 - Council Tax Reduction recipients who are starting employment - o Council Tax Reduction recipients who do not have English as a first language - Council Tax Reduction recipients with learning difficulties - Identify target groups from records held by other Council Services: - Social and Private Sector Housing Tenants with significant arrears who may qualify for a Discretionary Housing Payment (DHP). - Council Tax payers who have been issued with a summons. - o Customers who are eligible for but have not claimed a disabled parking badge. - People requiring assistance following an emergency - Providing a facility to visit customers to assist them in making an application and provide supporting documents. - Working closely with existing and new service partners and stakeholders to promote awareness of the policy.
+- Ensure staff are aware of the policy and qualifying criteria - Regular refresher training for assessment staff to promote proactive identification of potential cases - Provide effective overview training on the policy and qualifying criteria on request to promote take-up and awareness in appropriate circumstances. - Promote access to the scheme through continued development of the Fylde Council website to ensure that up to date information is provided and that relevant forms and information can be downloaded. - Ensure advice providers are aware of the policy and qualifying criteria. - Promoting awareness to Members - Promote the scheme to target groups, which may include: - Social and Private Sector Housing Tenants with significant arrears who may apply for a Discretionary Housing Payment (DHP). - o Council Tax payers who have been issued with a summons. - o People requiring assistance from the Emergency Planning response team. - Customers who are seeking Council assistance with debts - Providing a facility to visit customers to assist them in making an application and provide supporting documents. - Working closely with existing and new service partners and stakeholders to promote awareness of the policy.